lbke/awesome-vulcan/README.md

 _[Built with love by LBKE](https://github.com/lbke)_

-## Some Awesome features
+## Deployment

-- Example of cron setup to automatically backup the Mongo database to AWS S3 every day on midnight.
-Based on Vulcan newsletter cron example.
+Awesome Vulcan is hosted on AWS, and rely on [Meteor Up](http://meteor-up.com) for deployment.
+We provide an example `.deploy` folder to reproduce our setup.

+The Mongo database is saved daily in a S3 Bucket.
+Old backups are then transferred to Glacier (this can be setup in the AWS Console directly using transition rules).

 ## Roadmap